 All competing athletes at USA Swimming competitions are subject to drug testing conducted by the United States Anti-Doping Agency (USADA) and FINA under the In-Competition Testing program.
-Contact Stacy Michael-Miller, USA Swimming Athlete Services Manager, at 719.866.4962 for additional information.
+Contact Stacy Michael-Miller, USA Swimming Athlete Services Director, at 719.866.4962 for additional information.

 National Team members, athletes representing the US at certain international competitions, and athletes who meet the established requirements for FINA’s Registered Testing Pool (Swimmers ranked in the top 12 of each event in LCM, swimmers ranked in the top 8 in each event in SCM, swimmers ranked in the top 8 of the 10K World Cup, swimmers ranked in the top 8 of the Open Water Grand Prix, and swimmers who finished in the Top 3 at the last World Championships (5K, 10K, and 25K) or Olympic Games in the 10K) are required to submit detailed “Quarterly Whereabouts Filings”.